ngthotuan/project-email-marketing-fe/README.md

 ## Email Marketing Admin FrontEnd

-This is a simple admin frontend for email marketing.
+This is a simple admin frontend for email marketing, located here [email-marketing-fe](https://ngthotuan.github.io/project-email-marketing-fe).
 It is built with Vue and uses the [base-template](https://github.com/ngthotuan/vue-element-admin), using [be-api](https://github.com/ngthotuan/project-email-marketing-be)

 ## Getting started